vibbits/material-liascript/slides-PSA.md

 Distances between atoms are calculated as follows:

-    Select the first atom
+ * Select the first atom
-    Keep CTRL pressed and select the second atom.
+ * Keep SHIFT pressed and select the second atom.
-    Left of the screen indicates the Marked Distance in Angstrom.
+ * Go to `Tools > Structure Analysis > Distances` and click on 'Create'.

 ### Hydrogen bonds